David-Munoz-git/Registration_Form/README.md

 # Registration_Form
-Using only HTML I Build a registration form
+Using only HTML and CSS I Build a registration form